Crynoore/CRS-DND/content/Races/Race/Titanborn.md

 they become immensely old not have any problem with anything for a good 1000 years. but after a while they will get slower and slower eventually become one with the land again

+#### Extra stuff

+can regrow from as long as a small part is still intact

 #### Size

 they are large and the older they get the bigger they are